francotechadmin/amplify-to-do-app/README.md

     <img src="public/sc.png" alt="drawing" width="300"/>
 </a>

-To-Do Pro is a sleek, user-friendly app designed to help you stay organized, track your tasks, and boost your productivity.
+To-Do List is a sleek, user-friendly app designed to help you stay organized, track your tasks, and boost your productivity.
 Its modern UI ensures a seamless experience across devices.
-Whether you’re managing daily errands or complex projects, To-Do Pro has got you covered.
+Whether you’re managing daily errands or complex projects, To-Do List has got you covered.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>